saneetnaik/Mercari-Price-Suggestion-Challenge/Steps.md

 7. Predict the price for test.tsv data using the trained model

 # Potential shortcomings
+1. Feature extraction is not up to the mark.
+2. Compared only linear vs Ridge Regression.

 # Possible improvements
+1. We could do more word processing and cleaning up of data.
+This will be helpful for the feature extraction.
+2. We can try other algorithms like RNN(Recurrent neural networks)
+3. We could use domain specific stopwords to derive better results, in addition to english stopwords.

 ## Data analysis/cleaning up the data
 A.	Numerical features